Ideals, bands and direct sum decompositions in mixed lattice vector spaces: Direct sum decompositions and projections

 \section{Direct sum decompositions and projections}

-The sum of subspaces $A$ and $B$ is called a \emph{direct sum} if $A\cap B=\{0\}$, and this is denoted by $A\oplus B$.
+The sum of subspaces $A$ and $B$ of a mixed lattice space $V$ is called a \emph{direct sum} if $A\cap B=\{0\}$, and this is denoted by $A\oplus B$.
 If $V$ has a direct sum decomposition $V=A\oplus B$ then each element $x\in V$ has a unique representation $x=x_1+x_2$, where $x_1\in A$ and $x_2\in B$.
 The elements $x_1$ and $x_2$ are called \emph{components} of $x$ in $A$ and $B$, respectively.
 A vector space can usually be written as a direct sum of subspaces in many ways, but we are mainly concerned with direct sum decompositions that are compatible with the mixed lattice structure in the sense that the order structure of $V$ is determined by its direct sum components.

-In this section we give some results concerning direct sum decompositions of a quasi-regular mixed lattice space in terms of ideals and specific ideals.
-First we show that if $V$ can be written as a direct sum of a regular specific ideal $A$ and an ideal $B$ then $A$ and $B$ are necessarily the disjoint complements of each other.
+In this section we give some results concerning direct sum decompositions of a mixed lattice space in terms of ideals and specific ideals.
+First we show that if a mixed lattice space $V$ can be written as a direct sum of a regular specific ideal $A$ and an ideal $B$ then $A$ and $B$ are necessarily the disjoint complements of each other.
+Moreover, $A$ has stronger band properties than those implied by Theorem \ref{left_disjoint_comp_is_band}.